Toastdeib/ppl-webapp-api/README.md

 # Tests

 This project currently contains six test suites in the /tests directory - three that run on the database module directly, and three that instantiate an instance of the API and run against that instead.
-The database test suites currently have full coverage of *all* functions exposed by the module, although the API test suites don't yet cover all the paths and their possible responses.
-However, coverage should be sufficient to help find bugs in both the API and database modules before they make it to production.
+The database test suites currently have full coverage of *all* functions exposed by the module, and the API test suites cover all but three paths (/register, /logview, and /logview/:daysago).
+Coverage should be sufficient to help find bugs in both the API and database modules before they make it to production.

 The six suites are: